shriharivish/shriharivish.github.io/_projects/12_project.md

 <div class="info-box">
  <h4><b>Abstract</b></h4>
 <p>
 In a society where working professionals grapple with hectic schedules, the demand for a quick and budget-friendly tea break is unmistakable.
-Existing tea vending machines often compromise on quality and affordability, particularly for middle-class families.
+Existing tea vending machines often compromise on quality and affordability.
 The Chai-Tea vending machine addresses these concerns by offering authentic Indian tea preparation, promoting both health benefits and an appealing taste.
 What distinguishes it is its affordability, making it accessible to a broader demographic.
 This can also provide a convenient solution for the elderly, allowing them to enjoy a cup of tea with a simple press of a button.
 </p></div>
 <br>

 <h4>Need Identification and Market Analysis</h4>
-Started off with a market analysis and survey to help understand the potential of such an innovationm made estimations on the total addressable market, serviceable adressable market, revenue and profits.
-Followed on by analyzing the existing landscape of product offerings and alternatives, we took a closer look at the customer being addressed and the specific needs to be taken up for the prototype development.
+Started off with a market analysis and survey to help understand the potential of such an innovation made estimations on the total addressable market, serviceable addressable market, revenue and profits.
+Followed it up by analyzing the existing landscape of product offerings and alternatives, we took a closer look at the customer being addressed and the specific needs to be taken up for the prototype development.
 We also came up with a business model and ideated distribution channels to optimize for revenue and lower the cost of the product for the end user.

 <h4>High Level Architecture</h4>
 The innovative setup of the tea vending machine incorporates a vertically movable filter that descends into the tea-making chamber, housing various components such as tea leaves, masala, sugar, water, and milk containers.
 Different pipes channel their contents into a funnel connected to the filter, initiating the tea-making process.
 The filter, once inside the container, facilitates proper heating of all ingredients.
 After 3-4 minutes, the filtering unit ascends, leaving only used tea leaves behind.